Before you apply

 Why we need this information and how we'll use it

-We have a duty to protect the public funds we administer, and as result may use information that you provide us for the prevention and detection of fraud.
+We have a duty to protect the public funds we administer and as may use information that you provide us for the prevention and detection of fraud.
 We may also share this information with organisations responsible for auditing or administering public funds for these purposes.

 Checking personal information records